Best Day Trips from New Orleans Under Three Hours

 Drive Time: 20 minutes+

-A historic home at the Chalmette Battlefield, one of the best day trips from New Orleans
+A historic home at the Chalmette Battlefield

 The Jean Lafitte National Historical Park and Preserve is made up of several sites in one.
 Several of those sites are part of the Atchafalaya National Heritage Area, a region of 14 different Louisiana parishes that showcase the state’s rich Cajun history.